-Is used for treating straight-run gasoline fraction (62─180 оС) or catalytic cracking gasoline with high mercaptan sulfur content for hydrogen sulfide and mercaptans.
+The process is used for treating straight-run gasoline fraction (62─180о C fraction) or catalytic cracking gasoline with high mercaptan sulfur content for hydrogen sulfide and mercaptans.

-The process consists in a preliminary removal of hydrogen sulfide and low molecular weight (С1-С4) mercaptans, using a sodium hydroxide solution, with subsequent oxidation of high molecular weight mercaptans with air to disulfides.
+The process consists in preliminary removal of hydrogen sulfide and low molecular weight (С1-С4) mercaptans, using a sodium hydroxide solution, with subsequent oxidation of high molecular weight mercaptans to disulfides with air.
 The process provides reduction of total sulfur content by 20–30 % and mercaptan sulfur content to 5 ррm.

 The gasoline, pre-treated for mercaptans, is supplied from feed tank V-3 with pump Р-2 to demercaptanization reactor R-2.
 Before the reactor inlet the gasoline is mixed with an estimated quantity of air and catalyst complex.